Markuze/ktcp/README.md

     (Please update the ssh\_console.sh script with your VM info: key/user/region/etc...)

 ## Zero Copy
-	The split.c file includea a version of the zero-copy half\_duplex function.
+	The split.c file includes a version of the zero-copy half\_duplex function.
 	This version depends on a modified kernel with a modified send_msg function.
 	The code can be trivialy addopted to use send\_page instead.